-Commander Doug Daniels assumed the duties of Executive Officer of the Coast Guard’s Maritime Law Enforcement Academy in Charleston, South Carolina, in July 2017.
-He is responsible for carrying out the unit’s mission to train Coast Guard personnel in the safe, legal, and professional enforcement of U.S laws in the maritime environment.
+Lieutenant Commander Ben Gullo assumed Executive Officer duties of the Coast Guard’s Maritime Law Enforcement Academy (MLEA) in Charleston, South Carolina in July 2019.
+He is responsible for carrying out the MLEA’s mission to annually train over 9,600 students in the safe, legal, and professional enforcement of U.S. laws throughout the maritime environment.

 A native of Huntington, New York, LCDR Gullo graduated from Skidmore College with a Bachelor of Arts Degree in Business and Government in 1996, from Hofstra University’s School of Law with a Juris Doctorate in 1999, and from The U.S. Army’s Legal Center & School (TJAGLCS) with a Masters in Military Law in 2011.
 Upon receiving his LL.M. from TJAGLCS, he graduated as his class’ salutatorian, and his thesis on environmental crimes was internationally published.
 He maintains licenses to practice law in a number of federal, state, and military courts.